Eli (biblical figure): The sons of Eli

 The sons of Eli, Hophni and Phinehas, meanwhile, were behaving wickedly, for example by taking for themselves all the prime cuts of meat from sacrifices, and by committing adultery with the women who serve at the sanctuary entrance.
 Eli was aware of their behavior but he rebuked them too lightly and ultimately did not stop them.
 The sons continued in their sinful behavior, and "a man of God" prophesied to Eli that Eli and his family would be punished for this, with all male descendants dying before reaching old age and being placed in positions subservient to prophets from other lineages.
-The curse alludes to a previous promise from God of Eli's lineage continuing eternally (Eli being a descendant of Aaron, to whom the promise was initially given [Exodus 28]) (c.f. similar promises to King David and Jehonadab).
+The curse alludes to a previous promise from God of Eli's lineage continuing eternally (Eli being a descendant of Aaron, to whom the promise was initially given [Exodus 28]) (cf. similar promises to King David and Jehonadab).
 While this continuation was not revoked, a curse was placed on all of Eli's male descendants forever.
 As a sign of the accuracy of this future, Eli was told that his sons would die on the same day.